South Sudan president fires ministers allied to rival Machar

 The replacements were made on the recommendation of Vice President Taban Deng Gai, who announced he was taking over the SPLM-IO in July.

 "We are not surprised by the steps taken by ...
-Kiir and Taban Deng Gai," said Machar's deputy spokesman, Nyarji Jermlili Roman.
-He said Machar's supporters would march to Juba "and end this drama' if a foreign protection force demanded by Machar was not deployed.
+Kiir and Taban Deng Gai," Machar's deputy spokesman, Nyarji Jermlili Roman, said.

+"We will march to Juba and put an end to this drama if the foreign forces are not deployed," he added, referring to the buffer force demanded by Machar.

-(Writing by George Obulutsa.
-Additional reporting by Arshad Mohammed in Washington.; Editing by Andrew Heavens and Grant McCool)
+The two years of civil war that erupted after Kiir sacked Machar as Vice President in 2013 has killed more than 10,000 people and displaced over 2 million, many of whom fled to neighbouring Uganda, Ethiopia, Kenya and Sudan.